nexocraft-graphicx/graphicx-io-example-client-mqtt-json-python/README.md

 You can also configure and run it for testing purposes.

+## Prerequisite

+To connect to an MQTT Broker such as mqtt.graphicx.io this program needs to be executed in an environment with Internet access, or in case you are in a scenario with VPN, the configured MQTT Broker needs to be reachable there.

+python 3.4 or higher is needed.
+Consider using a virtual python environment in order to avoid version conflicts within say your system python environment.
+See https://docs.python.org/3/tutorial/venv.html for more information if you are not yet familiar with virtual python environments.
+In case you are using an IDE such as PyCharm, the IDE can most probably manage virtual python environments for you as well.

 ## Configure

 To adjust all necessary parameters in the configuration file simply use following command in the CLI: